LosoncziTamas/LosoncziTamas.github.io/_drafts/2020-02-22-common-mistakes.md

     }
 ```

-In this case the foreach loop is a proper alternative.
+Using foreach loop is a proper alternative.

 ```
     foreach (Transform child in transform)